 Distance: Less than a mile to the Twin Falls

 As you start out towards Hana, one of the first (therefore, most busy) destinations is Twin Falls.
 To get to the waterfall, there’s a simple dirt path to follow.
-Only two things that may cause difficulties for beginning hikers: first, you need to cross a small stream, and second, once you get to the waterfall, you need to walk on rocks.
+Only two things may cause difficulties for beginning hikers: first, you need to cross a small stream, and second, once you get to the waterfall, you need to walk on rocks.
 Crossing the stream is quite simple, as it only goes ankle deep for most of the year.
 But after storms, the water level may be a little higher.
 If you have small children, you can easily carry them the 20 feet or so over the stream.
 Beyond the Twin Falls, there are hiking trails that take you to more waterfalls.
 These are more difficult trails and are only recommended for moderate to advanced hikers.
-Reason being, the trails can get quite steep, in some cases, there are rope holds to pull yourself up, and the streams that need to be crossed are deeper, and faster.
+Reason being, the trails can get quite steep, in some cases there are rope holds to pull yourself up.
+Also, the streams that need to be crossed are deeper and faster.

 Pipiwai Trail (The Bamboo Forest)– Road to Hana